 - Healthy Food Financing Initiative (HFFI)

-The Healthy Food Financing Initiative (HFFI) represents the Federal government’s first coordinated program to eliminate “food desserts.”
+The Healthy Food Financing Initiative (HFFI) represents the Federal government’s first coordinated program to eliminate “food deserts.”
 The HFFI supports projects that increase access to healthy, affordable food in communities that currently lack these options.
 Through a range of programs at the U.S. Departments of Agriculture, Treasury, and Health and Human Services, HFFI will expand the availability of nutritious food, including developing and equipping grocery stores, small retailers, corner stores, farmers markets, cooperatives and food hubs selling healthy food.
 Businesses, non-profit organizations, cooperatives and State Departments of Agriculture are eligible for funding.
 The Community Economic Development (CED) Program is a key part of the HFFI.